 An employer’s actions or inactions may be so bad, that employees can walk out and treat the employer’s actions or inactions as terminating their employment contract – this is known as constructive dismissal.

-An employer’s actions or inactions may be so bad, that employees can walk out and treat the employer’s actions or inactions as terminating their employment contract – this is known as constructive dismissal.
+An employer’s actions or inactions may be so bad that employees can lawfully resign and treat the employer’s actions or inactions as terminating their employment contract – this is known as constructive dismissal.
 However, this is not always the best option for an employee as we explain.